jfrog/terraform-provider-artifactory/docs/resources/artifactory_local_docker_v1_repository.md

 # Artifactory Local Docker V1 Repository Resource
-Creates a local docker v1 repository - By choosing a V1 repository, you don't really have many options
+Creates a local Docker v1 repository - By choosing a V1 repository, you don't really have many options

 ## Example Usage